Barbering Schools in North Carolina

 The North Carolina Board of Barber Examiners is the official agency that will handle the process of license renewal in this state.
 To make it simple for practitioners, you can renew your license online.
 This must be done by May 31st every year.
 The fee for renewal is $50.
 But if you pay after May 31st then you will have to pay $85 after a $35 fee is tacked on.
 To stay up-to-date with the latest information, you should follow the N. Carolina Board of Barber Examiners on Facebook.

 Professional barbers know that North Carolina is the place to be if you are looking to break into the world of barbering.
 If you need a thorough, hands-on barbering education to help you get your state barbering license, then one of these renowned barber schools is ready and willing to get you there!
 Plenty of North Carolina cosmetology schools are also equipped with top-rated, tailored barbering programs to teach you all the ins and outs of styling men's hair and facial hair, consulting with barbering customers and so much more.
 Request information from one of these barber schools in North Carolina now to get started.
 Enthusiastic and motivated students considering barber schools in North Carolina are looking in the right direction.
-The Bureau of Labor Statistics predicts a 7% growth in employment opportunities for the barbering profession over the next ten years, and North Carolina barber schools are poised to cater to a multitude of students' needs.
+CareerOneStop predicts a 17% growth in employment opportunities for the barbering profession through 2026, and North Carolina barber schools are poised to cater to a multitude of students' needs.

-North Carolina State Board of Cosmetic Art Examiners
+Contact the North Carolina State Board of Barbering

 If you need help updating a change of name or address, acquiring out-of-state transfer forms, or need help with additional questions about obtaining a North Carolina cosmetology license, contact the NC Board using the information above.

-aspects of style in the South.
-The state has a rich history when it comes to barbers
+Barbering is a storied profession in North Carolina, and fits in with the genteel aspects of style in the South.
+The state has a rich history when it comes to barbers.